lightningd-config – Lightning daemon configuration file¶

 Lightning daemon options¶

 lightning-dir=DIR Sets the working directory.
 All files (except –conf and –lightning-dir on the command line) are relative to this.
+This is only valid on the command-line, or in a configuration file specified by –conf.

 pid-file=PATH Specify pid file to write to.